code of conduct

 - Emergency Planning.
 Vendor shall identify and assess potential emergency situations affecting the health, safety and welfare of its Workers.
 For each situation, Vendor shall develop and implement emergency plans and response procedures that minimize harm to life, environment and property.

+ENVIRONMENT.
 Blue Beautifly is committed to protecting the environment and running environmentally sound operations.
 Vendor is expected to conduct its operations in a way that minimizes the impact on the environment, its customers, and Workers.

 - Reducing Environmental Impact.
 As and to the extent applicable to its operations, Vendor shall (a) make efforts to reduce energy, water, and natural resource consumption by implementing methods to conserve them and (b) develop, implement and maintain environmentally responsible business practices.
 Vendor shall minimize use of hazardous substances through implementation of substitution or reduction methods.